 Another helpful analogy that I like to use when thinking about managing seasonal allergies and remedies for swollen eyes from allergies, is to think of my allergies as a bucket.
 And when the allergy bucket is full and overflows, that’s when my allergy symptoms happen.
 So, if I can change the size of the allergy bucket, then I’ll be able to hold more water before it overflows.
 A root cause approach to allergies helps me make my allergy bucket bigger.

-Remedies for Swollen Eyes from Allergies: Freeze Dried Nettles
+Remedies for Allergies: Freeze Dried Nettles

 Freeze dried nettles: This is my go to when my allergy symptoms start flaring up and ideally, I start taking nettles 1-2 months before my allergy season.
 Nettles, particularly freeze dried nettles, act as an anti-inflammatory perhaps due to their histamine content (2); the dose for freeze dried nettles is 300mg 2-3 per day.
 I can’t get enough nettles during allergy season and I usually combine freeze dried nettles in capsules with a nettle allergy tea.
 Drinking an allergy tea also helps keep me hydrated!
 My favorite place to get freeze dried nettles is iherb.com!
 And you can even get 20% off by clicking here.

-Remedies for Swollen Eyes from Allergies: Probiotics
+Remedies for Allergy Relief: Probiotics

-• Invest in a HEPA Air Purifier to help keep your environment clean and pollen free.
+- Invest in a HEPA Air Purifier to help keep your environment clean and pollen free.
 I love my Air Doctor Pro which is ultra quiet and so sensitive to environmental changes.
 I love that it has an auto feature where it can automatically adjust to the level of pollen in my house.
 I have an Air Doctor Pro in my living room and in my bedroom and I’ve noticed that it really helps keep the pollen down in my house.

-• Stay hydrated and get enough water!
+- Stay hydrated and get enough water!
 This is really important to not dry out your mucous membranes which contributes to being even stuffier and more congestion which can make symptoms worse.
 I hate to say it but cutting back on caffeine and alcohol, two things that dehydrate you, can be helpful.
 Additionally, alcohol also contributes to the overall histamine load in the body and can exacerbate allergy symptoms.

-• Follow the pollen counts either by finding a local allergist who posts pollen counts or by using www.pollen.com.
+- Follow the pollen counts either by finding a local allergist who posts pollen counts or by using www.pollen.com.
 On days when the pollen count is extremely high – I stay inside and keep my windows closed.
 Think of this as environmental management!

-• Shower each night before bed.
+- Shower each night before bed.
 Taking showers at night helps to wash all the pollen off each evening before bed as well as help your bed stay as pollen free as possible.

-• Get enough sleep.
+- Get enough sleep.
 Sleep is essential for optimal wellness and getting enough sleep helps your body to restore and repair.

-• Eat a whole foods diet.
+- Eat a whole foods diet.
 Foods such as berries have been thought to help with seasonal allergies due to their antioxidant content.
 I also noticed a huge improvement in my seasonal allergies when I cut out dairy.
 Dairy contributes to congestion and tends to make my allergies worse.

 References: